Jezorko/dotfiles/README.md

 ## Known issues

-* Top bar cannot be reloaded in-place.
+* Unlike i3, Polybar cannot be reloaded in-place.
 The `--reload` option unfortunatelly does the same thing as launch script.

 If you will find any bugs or if you'd like me to improve something, feel free to open a new issue [here](https://github.com/Jezorko/dotfiles/issues/new)!